-If you fancy stopping at another national park, you have the choice of two in the Brisbane Water National Park and Ku-ring-gai National park.
-Both have spectacular scenery and the Ku-ring-gai park is notable for being the second-oldest national park in Australia!
+If you fancy stopping at another national park, you have the choice of two, the Brisbane Water National Park and Ku-ring-gai National Park.
+Both have spectacular scenery and the Ku-ring-gai Park is notable for being the second-oldest national park in Australia!

 After the parks, you can stop on the coast at Gosford or Central Coast.
 This stretch of the coast is home to some fantastic beaches and either of these places would be a good stop for lunch or to go surfing if you want.

-The Bouddi coastal walk is something you should do if you top at Central Coast, and if you visit from May to November, you might be lucky enough to see whales that are migrating!
+The Bouddi coastal walk is something nature lovers will enjoy if you stop at Central Coast.
+If you visit from May to November, you might be lucky enough to see whales that are migrating!